coralblocks/CoralME/README.md

 # CoralME
-A simple, fast and garbage-free matching engine order book that you can use as a starting point for your matching engines.
+A simple,, fast and garbage-free matching engine order book that you can use as a starting point for your matching engines.

 ## What is it?
 CoralME is an order book data-structure that matches orders based on price-time priority.
 It maintains limit orders resting in an order book until they are either canceled or filled.
 Whenever an order changes its state, a callback is issued to registered listeners.